Blogs

 With the Treaty coming into force on 17 January 2026, governments and institutions will begin implementing its provisions.

-Within one year of the Treaty entering into force, the first meeting of the Conference of the Parties (COP) must be held.
+Within one year of the Treaty entering into force, the first meeting of the Conference of the Parties (COP) is required to be held.
 At the same time, scientists, NGOs, environmental organisations, and civil society are expected to begin preparing proposals for new protected areas and conservation measures.

-In short, 2026 marks the beginning of a long-term process focused on cooperation, science, and responsible ocean stewardship.
+In short, 2026 marks the beginning of a long-term process concentrated on cooperation, science, and responsible ocean stewardship.

 Makaska_1_a44c10144f